oomlout/oomlout_oomp_builder/parts/hardware_bearing_6300_series_6310_size_50_mm_id_110_mm_od_27_mm_depth/readme.md

-# Hardware Bearing 6300 Series 6310 Size 50 mm ID 110 mm OD 27 mm Depth
+# Hardware Bearing 6300 Series 6310 Size 50 Mm Id 110 Mm Od 27 Mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base